aliel0malki/aliel0malki/README.md

 # Hey, I’m Ali

 ##### about me:
-I get bored fast that maybe faster than an elephant runnin’ from a rat... a Jewish rat.
+I get bored so fast that maybe faster than an elephant runnin’ from a rat... a Jewish rat.
 Kidding.
 Relax. ...Maybe.

 Started a hundred things, finished none.
 Unless you count hating.
 And yeah, the repos are private because my dumbass didn’t know how to use env files back then.
 Don’t ask.